Version 5.6, 14 December 2022

-All of these services are available through the NHS App.
+All of these services are available through your NHS account.

-NHS Digital also provides a public-facing service desk for user queries relating to the functionality of the NHS App and the NHS login service (formerly called 'Citizen Identity').
+NHS Digital also provides a public-facing service desk for user queries relating to the functionality of your NHS account and the NHS login service (formerly called 'Citizen Identity').

 GP practices provide primary care services to the public.

-As part of the NHS App, GP practices can enable their patients to see their medical information, book appointments, order repeat prescriptions, send secure patient to practice messages, and select or change their nominated pharmacy.
+As part of your NHS account, GP practices can enable their patients to see their medical information, book appointments, order repeat prescriptions, send and receive messages, and select or change their nominated pharmacy.

-GP practices may also provide additional services such as online consultations and personal health record services, and will normally engage a specialist organisation to provide these additional services on their behalf.
+GP practices may also provide additional services such as online consultation, personal health record, or communications services, and will normally engage a specialist organisation to provide these additional services on their behalf.
 Your GP practice remains in charge of your personal information and decides what health information from your health record, appointments and prescriptions is displayed to you.

 3. Personal data - who controls its use